Install Minikube on Oracle Linux

 cd ~; curl -LO https://storage.googleapis.com/minikube/releases/latest/minikube-linux-amd64

-Install the Minikube binary.
+3. Install the minikube binary.

-[oracle@ol-minikube ~]$ sudo install minikube-linux-amd64 /usr/local/bin/minikube
+sudo install minikube-linux-amd64 /usr/local/bin/minikube && rm minikube-linux-amd64

 Start Cluster

-Start minikube with the podman driver only.
+1. Start minikube using the podman driver.

 minikube start --driver=podman